 What Is Grouting?

-Grouting is an advanced technique in which fluid-like material made up of cement, sand, water, or chemicals injected into soil or rock formation to change its physical properties.
-And the composite material is called grout.
-In this article different types of grouting are discussed.
+Grouting is an advanced technique in which fluid-like material made up of cement, sand, water, or chemicals is injected into soil or rock formation to change its physical properties and the composite material is called grout.

-The materials used for grouting depends upon different factors such as the type of soil or rock and the area to be grouted.
+The materials used for grouting depend upon different factors such as the type of soil or rock and the area to be grouted.
+In this article, different types of grouting are discussed.

-Types Of Groutings:
+Types Of Grouting

-1. Permeation Grouting:
+1. Permeation Grouting

 It is a type of grouting in which grout is injected into the soil to fill the pores and joints without disturbing the soil’s structure and volume.
 Thus it permeates coarse and granular soils creating a cemented mass.

 Various types of binders are used in this grouting technique, the choice mainly depends upon the permeability of soil.
 It is also known as cement grouting or pressure grouting.

 When the coefficient of permeability is greater than 10^-2 cm/sec, water-cement mixes are used and for permeability as low as 10^-5 cm/sec, expensive resin-based grouts are used.
 Soils with K values lower than 10^-6 cm/sec are normally not groutable by permeation method.